-We sample the posterior distribution with three methods: the EnKF method in [25], EnKF-SMCS (Algorithm 1), and EnKF-SMCS-WR (Algorithm 2).
-In each method, we use 5×10^4 particles, and the bias error, i.e., the difference between the sample mean, which is a commonly used estimator, and the ground truth is then computed at each time step.
-The results are shown in Figs. 2 where the left figure show the results for the small noise case ($\sigma = 0.4$) and the right figure shows those for the large noise case ($\sigma = 0.8$).
-It is important to note here that, in the EnKF-SMCS-WR method, only the time steps where the actual weights are computed are shown (marked by asterisks).
-In other words, only the asterisk signs show the correct estimation errors and the line is merely for visual guidance.
-First, one can see from the figures that all the methods perform in the small noise case, which is sensible as intuitively the inference should be more accurate when the observation noise is small.
-More importantly, we can also see that in both cases, the EnKF results in significantly higher errors than the two SMCS methods, suggesting that EnKF performs poorly for this highly non-Gaussian example.
-On the other hand, we observe that the two SMCS algorithms produce largely the same results in both cases (recall that only the asterisks show the results), while EnKF-SMCS-WR only calculates the actual sample weights at 10 time steps in the small noise case and 8 in the large noise case, as is compared to 50 in the EnKF-SMCS, which suggests that the proposed EnKF-SMCS-WR algorithm can significantly reduce the computational cost associated with the weight computation.
+We sample the posterior distribution with four methods: the EnKF method in [26], EnKF-SMCS (Algorithm 1), EnKF-SMCS-WR (Algorithm 2) and MH-SMCS.
+Note that MH-SMCS is the SMCS with a Metropolis-Hastings forward proposal, a commonly used implementation of SMCS (we provide a detailed description of the algorithm in Appendix A).
+In each method, we use 200 particles, and the bias error, i.e., the difference between the sample mean, which is a commonly used estimator, and the ground truth is then computed at each time step.
+The procedure is repeated 100 times and the averaged results are shown in Figs. 2 where the left figure show the results for the small noise case ( $\sigma = 0.4$ ) and the right figure shows those for the large noise case ( $\sigma = 0.8$ ).
+First, one can see from the figures that all the methods perform better in the small noise case, which is sensible as intuitively the inference should be more accurate when the observation noise is small.
+More importantly, we can also see that in both cases, the EnKF results in significantly higher errors than the three SMCS methods, suggesting that EnKF performs poorly for this example.
+On the other hand, we observe that the three SMCS algorithms produce largely the same results in both cases, while EnKF-SMCS-WR only calculates the actual sample weights at 9 time steps on average in the small noise case and 6 in the large noise case, as is compared to 50 in the EnKF-SMCS.
+Such a difference suggests that the EnKF-SMCS-WR algorithm can significantly reduce the computational cost associated with the weight computation.
+The two EnKF-SMCS algorithms and MH-SMCS yield similar results, but we need to emphasize that the MH-SMCS is substantially more expensive than EnKF-SMCS-WR, as its procedure is similar to that of MCMC (see Appendix A for details).
+Finally in Fig. 3 we show that the obtained posteriors at t = 50and their Gaussian fits, which demonstrates that the posteriors are evidently non-Gaussian.